shukekeji1/MalkanSpoofer/README.md

 Malkan Spoofer is my newest project.
 I've working on it since a while for now.
 Im realing you version v1.0.

-<b>Note: </b>By making use of this repository and/or the content within, you agree that you have read and accepted the terms of the <a href="#disclaimer">Disclaimer</a>
+<b>Note: </b>By making use of this repository and/or the content within, you agree that you have read and accepted the terms of the

 <h2 align="center">Content</h2>